The Health and Safety Executive in Guernsey (HSE) is the regulator for workplace health and safety in Guernsey and Alderney.

 Unwanted chemicals and hazardous waste

-- As part of a small island community, HSE also coordinates a unique scheme to collect hazardous unwanted chemicals from householders and businesses.
+- States Works now collect hazardous unwanted chemicals from householders and businesses.
 The States of Guernsey later export the waste for recovery or disposal, given the lack of suitable facilities on island.
-HSE are actively reviewing the suitability of the arrangements for the collection and disposal of hazardous waste, in collaboration with the waste authority and waste regulator.
+Some of the services are chargeable.

 HSE standards of service

 - We aim to provide excellent standards of service to all those who interact with us.
-If you are not satisfied with our service, please contact firstname.lastname@example.org or 01481234567 to discuss your concerns.
+If you are not satisfied with our service, please contact the HSE or phone 01481 234567 to discuss your concerns.

 - If you received excellent service, please let us know by completing the online Compliments, Complaints and Comments form.